YehudaGold/context-component/README.md

 ```

-## multiple contexts
+## Multiple contexts

-you can use the Provider component to provide multiple contexts together:
+You can use the `Provider` component to provide multiple contexts together:

 App.jsx